urgdog/urg.systems/stories/video-on-demand.md

 We tried another "regular" premium VOD- worked just fine.

 I said, "Ok, so this feels like an account-level block or something.
-Let me call dispatch and they can dig a little further in here."
+Let me call dispatch and they can dig a little further in here." (genuinely hoping it wasn't something more widespread, that would make this a long night of escalations)

 I called dispatch and got Erin.
 I was thrilled, she really knew her shit- which was absolutely necessary to navigate whatever odd pile of nonsense we